-If you can’t afford your existing repayments but could afford some repayment a debt agreement is a great option.
+If you cannot afford your existing repayments but could afford some repayment, then a debt agreement is a great option.
 It allows for a permanent reduction in payments to creditors based on what you can afford.

 Debt Agreement Summary

 - Debt Agreements put all of your individual debts into one ‘pool’ of debt.
 These debts need to be unsecured debts (e.g. credit cards, personal loans, overdrawn bank accounts, store cards, repossessed cars, old electricity/gas accounts (previous addresses), disconnected telephone/mobile accounts, school fees, childcare fees, old Pay TV accounts, etc.

 - You make one easy, affordable weekly, fortnightly or monthly payment that covers the Debt Agreement.